Jumps (If-Else)

 Last updated

-Jumps allow a questionnaire to follow a conditional flow based on the user's answers.
 It is possible to only jump forward, to one of the next questions, not backward.

-no answer is given
+no answer given - When no answer is given by the user

 Pick the answer that will trigger the jump from the list of possible answers.